 6. Alfredo di Stefano (Argentina/Spain)

-Alfredo Di Stefano is arguably the most influential striker in this sport.
-Di Stefano took the game of football to a level the continent had never seen before.
-When playing against Manchester United, Sir Bobby Charlton was in awe, looking at the things Di Stefano was doing.
+Alfredo Di Stefano, placed 6th, is arguably among the most influential strikers in the history of the game.
+Di Stefano was the embodiment of a perfect striker, thanks to his strength, versatility to play almost anywhere on the pitch, shooting & the ability to edge past the defenders in 1-v-1 situations.
+In a match against Manchester United, even Sir Bobby Charlton was in awe, looking at the things Di Stefano was doing.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |